Wasagu/Danko

 Wasagu/Dankomaga is a Local Government Area in Kebbi State, Nigeria.
+It is named after its two major towns; Wasagu and Donko.
 Its headquarters is in the town of Ribah.

 It has an area of 4,016 km^{2} and a population of 265,203 at the 2006 census.

 The postal code of the area is 872.

+Climate

+Danko–Wasagu has a warm savanna climate with moderate rainfall during the June–September rainy season.
+The dry season is lengthy and characterized by high temperatures and dry northeasterly winds.